 An important stop on the Dillon-Kremmling stagecoach line, the barn with its 104-inch-wide front and rear sliding doors allowed teams to be driven directly into the barn for repairs.
 Inside, fresh teams replaced those tired from the long haul.

-Visitors to the barn see tack rooms, carriages, a sleigh, grinding wheels, and other ranching equipment.
+Visitors to the barn see tack rooms, carriages, a sleigh, grinding wheels, and other ran please tag page for news about Rice Barn.